Before you consider borrowing money, think about any other options you may have. This could include:

 - how well you have kept up with credit payments in the past

-- how much of your available credit (money you can borrow on a credit card or store card) you are using.
+- how much of your available credit you are using – this is money you can borrow on a credit card or store card.

 Your health does not directly affect your credit score.
-But your credit score may be lower if:
+But your credit score may be lower if you have:

-- you have had to stop working because of health problems
+- had to stop working because of health problems

 If you have a low credit score and the lender decides you are high risk, they may refuse to lend to you.
-Or they might charge you a higher than average interest rate.
+Or they might charge you an interest rate that is higher than average.
 This means the loan will be more expensive.

-Your credit score will not be looked at for loans that are:
+Your credit score is not looked at for loans that are: